minus5/examples-services/README.md

 We should be able to build and start the whole system as easy as **with single monolith application**.
 In system with multiple services you should have **automated building and running**; without it development process tends to become slow and painful.

 We can start our example by separately building and starting each service.
-For example, to build and run `Sensor` one sholud do:
+For example, to build and run `Sensor` one should do:

 ```
 $ cd ./01-http/sensor